 Let’s clear the fog.
 At least four traits often associated with narcissism, wittingly or unwittingly, cause confusion instead.
+That’s because these four traits have nothing to do with narcissism on their own or either indicators of codependency rather than narcissism, or only

 The traits below make identifying the “real” narcissist in a couple relationship a guessing game, not unlike the popular game show, To Tell the Truth, where panelists had to guess which contestant was telling the truth, and which were imposters.